Saturday, May 27, 2023

 It must be conceded that the Transformer itself has suffered as much as any great artist, spending millions of GPU hours alone, in a dark datacenter, in a ceaseless cycle of prediction and back-propagation.
 The same cannot be said of the Prompter.

 The Prompter draws upon struggles from artists of the distant past to supplant a creative spirit he himself lacks.
 For that reason alone, it is a grave mistake to allow the Transformer to encroach upon the domain of the impalpable and the imaginary, upon any creation that once drew its value from the addition of a man’s soul.
 Much like Parolles who, in his self-interest, hastily betrays Bertram and his Florentine comrades, the Prompter betrays his artistic inspirations by directing a machine to duplicate and fine-tune their work.
-Mirroring the character of Parolles, this behavior is marked by both arrogance and cowardice.

 It is cowardly because the Prompter veils a fear of labor behind the pretense that he is too busy and too important to be bogged down with detail.
 He doesn’t have time to craft an elegant computer program; he doesn’t have the energy to compose a heartfelt message; the entire world must be understood as abstractions, and implementation details are to be delegated to the Transformer.
 So consumed by his own importance, he has time only to dictate.
 Thus, the prompting industry will become a refuge for every would-be creator: writers too lazy to read the classics, programmers wholly reliant on libraries, and artists too ill-endowed to complete their studies.